-Key Description user or a Group.
-Press to send the message.
+Key Description Send Press to send the message.
 You have a choice to send it to a Private user or a Group.
 The target can be entered manually or selected from the Contacts List.
 Delete Press once to delete the highlighted character.

-Key Description Press and hold to clear the entire main text area.
+Press and hold to clear the entire main text area.
 Up Navigation key Press to scroll through the letters, numbers, or symbols.
 Down Navigation key Press to scroll through the letters, numbers, or symbols.
-Right Navigation key Press to navigate to the right.Press and hold to change entry mode.
-Press to add a new letter at the end of the text (a, A or 0).
+Right Navigation key Press to navigate to the right.
+Press to add a new character at the end of text (a, A or 0).
+Long press to insert a new character into an existing word.
 Left Navigation key Press to navigate to the left.
+Press to add a new character at the beginning of text.
+Long press to select the text entry mode.
 Menu Opens the Editor Menu to store the message as a template or save changes.
-Rotary Knob Press to add new letter (a, A or 0).
-Press and hold to change entry mode.
-Rotate to scroll through the letters, or numbers or symbols.